charlesbrandt/public/code/api/feathers.md

 ## Scaffolding

-Feathers has a powerful command line interface.
+Feathers has a command line interface for generating scaffolding.
 Here are a few things it can do:

 ```
 $ feathers generate service               # Generate a new Service